d) Terms/rights attached to equity shares:

 ECL on Investments:

-Investments in G-Secs, Bonds, CP, and CD are measured at fair value through profit and loss (FVTPL) or other comprehensive income (FVOCI).
+ii) Investments carried at FVTPL and FVOCI - MutuaL fund units, G-Secs, Bonds, CP, and CD as part of Liquidity pooL: Investments in above referred instruments are measured at fair vaLue through profit and Loss (FVTPL) or other comprehensive income (FVOCI) based on their designation at inception at instrument LeveL.

 The creditworthiness of the underlying loan pool is assessed using historical performance data, default rates, and recovery trends.